TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Timeline of Tiamat.md

 2430 A.T.
-The Grudge family after growing their numbers finnally began
+The Grudge family after growing their numbers finally began

 their rebellion.